azevedolab/sandres/README.md

 <P>&nbsp;</P>
 Step 5.
 Open a terminal and cd to sandres2 directory then, type: python run_program.py
 <P>&nbsp;</P>
 Now we have the GUI window for SAnDReS 2.0.
 That´s it, good SAnDReS session.
-By November 2021, we will have a tutorial page for additional information about how to run SAnDReS.
+By December 2021, we will have a tutorial page for additional information about how to run SAnDReS.
 <P>&nbsp;</P>
 <H2>Installing SAnDReS 2.0 (Windows)</H2>
 <P>&nbsp;</P>